zhang-jian/multicomp-hackathon/README.md

 For capturing content we choose to use spectrograms, an audio representation reliant on the Fourier Transform of the audio signal, an example of a spectrogram of two 3 second audio clips is below:
 ![Spectrogram example](https://github.com/jayanthkoushik/multicomp-hackathon/blob/master/images/sample_spectrograms.png)

+We can clearly see that the spectrograms of both classical clips are more similar to each other than to the rock clip.
+This makes us hopeful about our ability to transfer style in the spectrogram space.

-Fortunately, for us it is also an "semi-invertible" operation which allows us to manipulate the spectrogram directly and still be able to generate an audio file from it.
+Fortunately for us converting an audio segment to a spectrogram is a "semi-invertible" operation which allows us to manipulate the spectrogram directly and still be able to generate an audio file from it.

 In order to capture style/genre we need a representation that captures such information.
 If we build a neural network based classifier to predict musical genre we can arrive at such a representation that clusters similar genres close together.